ubitex/openapi-docs/docs/en/README.md

 # Overview <!-- {docsify-ignore-all} -->

-Welcome to the UBitEx API Documentation.
-UBitEx offers a REST API to meet your trading needs.
+Welcome to the UbitEx API Documentation.
+UbitEx offers a REST API to meet your trading needs.

 # API Resources and Support